Amazon's bestselling mosquito repellent bracelets are on sale, plus more DEET-free mosquito repellent options

 Cutter is known for its insect repelling products.
 The brand makes a skin spray that can effectively repel mosquitos for up to six hours without the use of DEET.
 The product is made with oil from a lemon eucalyptus tree.

-"This is the only non-DEET product that works well enough to buy a second time," says an Amazon customer.
+"This is the only non-DEET product that works well enough to buy a second time," an Amazon customer says.
 "I highly recommend it.
 Will it make you mosquito proof?
 No. But is it an effective mild repellent, worth putting on?
 YES."

 Related content from CBS Essentials